Repairing a bowing basement wall with structural support beams and reinforced panels.

 Hydrostatic pressure doesn’t happen in a vacuum.
 It’s almost always made worse by poor drainage around your property.
 If your home’s drainage system isn’t directing water away from the foundation, you’re essentially inviting trouble.
 Common issues include clogged gutters that overflow, downspouts that dump water right next to the foundation, or a yard that slopes toward your house instead of away from it.
 Each of these problems allows water to pool against your basement walls, saturating the soil and creating the perfect conditions for hydrostatic pressure to build.
 Correcting these drainage issues is a key part of any long-term fix.

-Oklahoma’s Expansive Clay Soil
+How Expansive Clay Soil Affects Your Foundation

 Here in Oklahoma, we have another major factor to contend with: expansive clay soil.
 This type of soil acts like a sponge.
 When it gets wet, it absorbs a massive amount of water and swells significantly in volume.
 As it expands, it pushes against your foundation with incredible force.
 Then, during dry periods, the clay shrinks and pulls away from the walls.
 This constant cycle of swelling and shrinking weakens the foundation over time, making it much more susceptible to bowing and cracking.
 A professional needs to assess this, which is why a free inspection is the best place to start.